Pence tells governors money for coronavirus costs is coming

 State officials say they need the money for a wide array of expenses, including protective gear, housing and transporting those under quarantine, overtime for medical workers performing lab tests and public information campaigns.

-Health officials in Washington state, the only one with confirmed deaths caused by COVID-19, say they have already spent $3.5 million in response.
+Health officials in Washington state say they have already spent $3.5 million in response.
 The state’s Secretary of Health John Wiesman asked state lawmakers Monday for an additional $100 million for the budget year that ends in July 2021 so that the state’s public health system can adequately respond to the number of cases of coronavirus in the state.

 “We want to mount a response that is the right response for Washington and one where I’m not worried about ‘Do I have the money to actually mount the response we need,’” Wiesman told state lawmakers.

-Meanwhile, New York Gov. Andrew Cuomo, a Democrat, said he will ask lawmakers to approve $40 million to respond to the threat, including hiring additional health care workers and buying supplies.
+Meanwhile, New York Gov. Andrew Cuomo said he will ask lawmakers to approve $40 million to respond to the threat, including hiring additional health care workers and buying supplies.
 Cuomo said he wants to ensure the state’s public health laboratory could handle up to 1,000 cases of coronavirus a day.
+The state Assembly was scheduled to consider the request Monday night.

+In California, Gov. Gavin Newsom said he will ask the Legislature to allocate up to $20 million toward the virus response.
+The state had 43 confirmed COVID-19 cases as of Monday, more than half of which were related to federal repatriation flights.

 Hawaii Gov. David Ige has requested $10.5 million from the Legislature to pay for coronavirus response efforts over the next four months.
 In Alaska, Gov. Mike Dunleavy is asking lawmakers to provide more than $4 million as part of the state’s efforts to prepare for the virus.
 His budget request also would include allowing the state to receive up to $9 million in federal money.